pwnerblu/surrealra1n/README.md

 Enter your sudo password when prompted to, and follow instructions.
 You may need to put your device into DFU mode.

+NOTE: If you have SHSH blobs and you want to do an untethered downgrade, run:

+./surrealra1n.sh --downgrade [IPSW PATH] [SHSH BLOB]

+Enter your sudo password when prompted to, and follow instructions.
+You may need to put your device into DFU mode.

 To boot tethered right now, run:

 ./surrealra1n.sh --boot [iOS version you are on right now, example: 11.4]